 Since ductless HVAC systems directly supply the room they're cooling or heating, they don't lose any efficiency to leaky ducts.

 Also, some manufacturers offer a cleaning feature on ductless systems (like Trane's "Auto Clean" feature), which filters the air multiple times to help reduce moisture and provide cleaner air.
-With forced air systems, you have to install a separate air filtration system to improve air quality.

 Pro #3: Built-in Zone Control

 Since each unit in a mini-split system is designed to only cool a small area, you can keep different areas at different temperatures if needed.
-Each unit has its own thermostat, which means ductless systems essentially come with HVAC zone control.
-This gives you more flexibility on cooling and heating individual areas to help save on utility bills.

-• Keep areas that get more traffic or direct sunlight cooler than other zones.
+- Keep areas that get more traffic or direct sunlight cooler than other zones.

-• Reduce heating and cooling in rooms that aren't used as often to save on electric bills.
+- Reduce heating and cooling in rooms that aren't used as often to save on electric bills.

-Pro #4: Good for Additions and Renovations
+Pro #4: Great for Additions and Renovations

-• New additions.
-Garages, sunrooms, and other new additions that might not have ductwork are great candidates for ductless HVAC systems.
+- New additions: Garages, sunrooms, and other new additions that might not have ductwork are great candidates for ductless HVAC systems.

 Con #2: Appearance